-The Department of Planning, Industry and Environment (DPIE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.
+The Department of Planning and Environment (DPE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.

-Most DPIE employees work an average of 35 hours per week, over a four-week period.
+Most DPE employees work an average of 35 hours per week, over a 4-week period.
 Many employees work on a ‘flexitime’ system, depending on the nature of the work they perform.
-This means that by working extra hours on one day, they can take time off on other days.
+This means that, by working extra hours on one day, they can take time off on other days.

 Two staff members can share a position, either temporarily or permanently.
-For example, they can take turns to work two or three days each week.
+For example, they can take turns to work 2 or 3 days each week.
 A job-sharing arrangement is possible if:

 - both employees agree to the arrangement

 - the arrangement is fair and equitable to them

 - the arrangement is in the best interests of DPE and does not detract from standards of customer service.

 Paid leave may be granted to an employee: